sai80082/event-prigger-platform/README.md

 Built using FastAPI for the API, Memcached for caching, and SQLite for the database.

 ## Deployment

+CI/CD is implemented using GitHub Actions.
+On every push to the main branch, the pipeline builds a Docker image and pushes it to the ghcr.io registry.
+Once the image is ready, it is automatically pulled and updated on the server.

 Deployed on Oracle Free Tier: [Live Application](https://uwggw4c8408ckwgkc004cw04.host.saicharang.in)
 For API documentation: [Swagger Docs](https://uwggw4c8408ckwgkc004cw04.host.saicharang.in/docs)